JFLarvoire/SysToolsLib/C/MsvcLibX/README.md

-MsvcLibX - A set of MSVC Library eXtensions
+﻿MsvcLibX - A set of MSVC Library eXtensions
 ===========================================